tembo-io/website/landing/src/content/docs/postgres_guides/how-to-connect-to-postgres/how-to-connect-to-postgres.md

 ---
-sidebar_position: 2
-tags:
-  - Postgres Basics
+title: How to connect to Postgres (and how to exit from psql)
 ---

-# How to connect to Postgres (and how to exit from psql)

 PostgreSQL is recognized both as a popular and versatile data storage option.
 Boasting a rich ecosystem, this relational database management system is enhanced by tools that abstract away complexities relating to connectivity and management.
 While there are many exciting tools available, we want to highlight two of the most popular:

 -   psql - a command-line tool that comes bundled with Postgres.
 -   pgAdmin - an open-source database management tool with a user-friendly interface for connecting to, querying, and managing PostgreSQL databases.

 ## Connect using psql